-Carrie Olivia Adams (Spring 2017 Resident) lives in Chicago, where she is a book publicist for the University of Chicago Press and the poetry editor for the small press Black Ocean.
-She is the author of Operating Theater (Noctuary Press 2015), Forty-One Jane Doe’s (book and companion DVD, Ahsahta 2013), and Intervening Absence (Ahsahta 2009) as well as the chapbooks “Grapple” (forthcoming from above/ground press 2017), “Overture in the Key of F” (above/ground press 2013), and “A Useless Window” (Black Ocean 2006).
+Carrie Olivia Adams (Spring 2017 Resident) lives in Chicago, where she is the communications specialist for the American Medical Association Foundation and the poetry editor for the small press Black Ocean.
+She is the author of “Operating Theater” (Noctuary Press 2015), “Forty-One Jane Doe’s” (book and companion DVD, Ahsahta 2013), and “Intervening Absence” (Ahsahta 2009) as well as the chapbooks “Grapple” (above/ground press 2017), “Overture in the Key of F” (above/ground press 2013), and “A Useless Window” (Black Ocean 2006).
 She has an MFA in creative writing from Vermont College and a BA in English and Comparative Literature from the University of Georgia.

-Marisa Zanotti (October 2016 Guest Resident) is an award winning artist-researcher.
+Marisa Zanotti (October 2016 Guest Resident) is an award-winning artist-researcher.
 Her directing and writing practice is informed by her background in performance, choreography, theatre and installation practice.

 Over 25 years she has consistently explored new technologies and the body, initially in relation to their role in live work and most recently in trans-media work The Pan’s People Papers.
 She is a specialist in adapting and directing dance for the screen and has adapted work by Lea Anderson and Ben Wright.
 In 2012 she developed the UK’s first choreographic Web App for phones and tablets.
 Marisa’s film work is regularly screened in festivals, recently her documentary Edits Film adapted from Lea Anderson’s work Edits was shown in July at the Curious?
 Festival at BALTIC in Newcastle.
 Marisa will be an artist-in-residence at The International Museum of Surgical Science in Chicago in October.
-She is based in the dance department at University of Chichester.
-Her practice-led doctoral research argued for screen adaptation as away of revealing unique thinking by choreographers.
-Marisa has a long term collaboration with the editor Ian Ballantyne.
-She is currently working with composer Matthew Whiteside and Magnetic North on an AV collaboration We are All Made of Stars.
+She is based in the dance department at the University of Chichester.
+Her practice-led doctoral research argued for screen adaptation as a way of revealing unique thinking by choreographers.
+Marisa has a long-term collaboration with the editor Ian Ballantyne.
+She is currently working with composer Matthew Whiteside and Magnetic North on an AV collaboration We Are All Made of Stars.

-ATOM-r hosted Zanotti at the Museum as part of an exchange program with theUniversity of Chichester, where they were in residence Summer 2016.
+ATOM-r hosted Zanotti at the Museum as part of an exchange program with the University of Chichester, where they were in residence Summer 2016.

 Ryan M Pfeiffer + Rebecca Walz (Fall 2015 Residents) are collaborators that live and work in Chicago.
 Drawing on their research into prehistoric & ancient art, eroticism, and esoteric traditions, their works synthesize concerns of sex, death, myth, transformation, and alchemy.
 They view the act of collaboration as the dissolution of individual identities and union of oppositions as a new, harmonized whole.